 Default VPN tunnel at KIT

 You need the default configuration file kit.ovpn.
-You find it on top of the page with the installation instructions.
+You can find it on top of the page with the installation instructions.

 Log in with the KIT account (ab1234 for employees or uxxxx for students).

 Employees: Please use your KIT login name, which you can look up in the KIT employee portal.
 It consists of two characters and four numbers (e.g. ab1234).
 The log in to the portal is possible with the KIT mail address.

 Students: Your login name consists of one u and four characters (e.g. uxxxx).